MagnusBeng2/dtu_mlops_group_61/reports/README.md

 >
 > Answer:

-**SKAL SKRIVES OM**
-![Graphical reprsentation of architecture](figures/graphical_representation_of_architecture.png) The starting point of the diagram is our local pytorch application, which we wrapped in the **pytorch lightning** framework.
+![Graphical reprsentation of architecture](figures/graphical_representation_of_architecture.png) The starting point of the diagram is our local Pytorch application, which we wrapped in the **Pytorch Lightning** framework.
 This served as the inital steps of creating the mlops pipeline.
-We version-controled our project using **git** via **Github**.
+We version-controled our project using **git** and **Github**.
 A new environment can be initialized using either **Conda** or **pip**.
 We opted to use `pipreqs` for finding the package requirements of our project, which made for seamless instantiation of the projects *requirements.txt*.
 We utilized `wandb` in conjunction with **pytorch lightning** for logging the 'experiments'/ training of our *NLP* model.
 For training configuration `wandb` performed satisfactory, hence `hydra` was omited from this project.
 These are the essential parts which are contained into a **docker** container.
 Locally the project follows the codestructure of **Cookiecutter**.

 In order to utilize the **GPC** git and dvc both provides a link from the local machine.
 Git furthermore enabled **Github actions** for testing the code before uploading to a remote storage.
 Using a **trigger** connected to the github repository we created **docker images** in **docker containers** in the cloud.